furfurylic/commata/CommataPrimer.md

 A quotation mark found in a non-escaped value
 ```

-`text_error` has a member function `info` that returns an object of
+Commata also offers class `commata::text_error_info`, whose object wraps a `text_error` object
-`commata::text_error_info`, which possibly has a useful location information
-of the error.
+and possibly can make a useful location information string of the error.
 So you can write instead like this:

 ```C++